Pyomo/mpi-sppy/doc/src/api.rst

 lshaped class
 ^^^^^^^^^^^^^

-This is the class for L-shapted hub.
+This is the class for L-shaped hub.

 .. automodule:: mpisppy.opt.lshaped
    :members: